A Christian Framework

 -

-For clients who desire and request it, faith may be incorporated more directly through discussions of Scripture, spiritual growth, biblical principles, or prayer.
+Unless specifically requested, I do not initiate prayer with clients.
+Scripture, spiritual growth, biblical principles, or deeper theological discussions are common.
 The extent to which these are included is determined collaboratively and with respect for the client’s goals and preferences.

 -